Search for

 8 September 1959 - Mexicana

 A Douglas DC-3 carrying 16 people (13 passengers, 3 crew) took off from Mexico City bound for Merida, Mexico.
-During flight, a detonation in the passenger cabin started a fire and forced an emergency landing at Poza Rica.
-A male passenger was suspected of carrying the bomb aboard, and he was the only fatality after he was blown from the plane at an altitude of 11,000 ft (3,350 m).
+A detonation in the passenger cabin started a fire and forced an emergency landing at Poza Rica.
+A male passenger was suspected of carrying a bomb aboard, and he was the only fatality after he was blown from the plane at an altitude of 11,000 ft (3,350 m).

 16 November 1959 - National Airlines Flight 967

-A Douglas DC-7B carrying 42 people (36 passengers, 6 crew) was en route from Tampa, Florida, to New Orleans, Louisiana, when it crashed into the Gulf of Mexico.
-The investigation took a bizarre turn when a mystery involving one of the passengers was uncovered.
-William Taylor disappeared the day before the flight after telephoning his employer that he would be late for work.
+A Douglas DC-7B carrying 42 people (36 passengers, 6 crew) was en route from Tampa, Florida, to New Orleans when it crashed into the Gulf of Mexico.
+The investigation took a bizarre turn when a mystery was uncovered involving passenger William Taylor.
+Taylor disappeared the day before the flight after telephoning his employer that he would be late for work.
 He next turned up at the airport just before National 967 departed and purchased a $37,500 flight insurance policy.
 Though it appears Taylor was killed on the flight and his ex-wife received the insurance money, the peculiar fact is the airline had no record of anyone by that name being aboard.
-The ticket Taylor had used was instead issued to Robert Spears.
+The ticket Taylor used was instead issued to Robert Spears.
 Spears lived in Texas but was in Tampa visiting his friend Taylor at the time of the crash.
 The two men knew each other well and both had long criminal backgrounds.
-Many suspect Spears tricked Taylor into taking the flight and into carrying a piece of luggage along.
-The luggage presumably contained a bomb.
+Spears is suspected of tricking Taylor into taking the flight and carrying a piece of luggage with a bomb inside.
 When the plane was destroyed killing all aboard, it would be assumed Spears had perished and his wife could collect $100,000 in life insurance.
 Spears vanished after the crash until he was arrested in Phoenix, Arizona, for unlawful possession of Taylor's automobile.
-However, investigators were unable to find any proof linking Spears to the plane's loss.
-The lack of physical evidence in the case made sabotage impossible to prove and no charges were ever brought.
+Despite finding dynamite and blasting caps in the vehicle, investigators were unable to conclusively link Spears to the plane's loss.
+The lack of physical evidence made sabotage impossible to prove and no charges were ever brought.

 6 January 1960 - National Airlines Flight 2511